borukva/Private-Horses/README.md

   # 'PlayerName' transferred 'AnimalName' to you
   transfer: '%s transferred %s to you'

+# Use the above translations instead of a polymer translation
+ignore_polymer: false
 ```

 Note: If a player tries to equip horse armor on someone else's horse, it will appear equipped due to a client-side visual bug.
 However, the armor will remain in the player's inventory.